- Cube Sleep System Review

 But we also remembered how brutally hot the nights can get during the summer in both of those places, since most homes aren’t equipped with air conditioning units.

-That’s when we decided to bring chiliPADs on our next trip.
+That’s when we decided to bring Cubes on our next trip.
 They’re relatively easy to transport in a suitcase, and you can move them from mattress to mattress without any issues.

 That’s particularly important because we don’t always sleep in the same bed or mattress when visiting family, depending on who we stay with.

-Thinking back to some of the hot and sweaty summer nights we’ve spent in those countries made us wish we had known about chiliPAD before.
+Thinking back to some of the hot and sweaty summer nights we’ve spent in those countries made us wish we had known about the Cube Sleep System before.
 It would have been a game-changer as far as sleep quality is concerned.

 Frequently Asked Questions

-chiliPAD offers a two-year limited warranty.
-The company also offers a 90-night sleep trial policy, so you can return the product within that time frame for a full refund if you don’t like it.
+The Cube offers a two-year limited warranty.
+The company also offers a 30-night sleep trial policy, so you can return the product within that time frame for a full refund if you don’t like it.
 The company even pays for the return shipping!

-No, unfortunately the chiliPAD does not offer any sleep or biometric tracking features.
+No, unfortunately the Cube does not offer any sleep or biometric tracking features.
 If that’s important to you, you might want to check out the Pod Pro by Eight Sleep.

 On the bright side, the lack of sleep tracking sensors means there are no wires or electronics built into the mattress pad, which results in lower exposure to electric and magnetic fields (EMFs) and electromagnetic radiation.

-I’m mildly concerned about exposure to EMFs, but I accept the potential risk in order to improve my sleep — which I consider a foundational aspect of my overall health.
-I’m currently testing a new gadget that claims to modulate EMFs to make them less harmful, and will update this post with a link to that review when it’s published.
+I’m mildly concerned about exposure to EMFs (learn why in my post about how electromagnetic radiation affects your health), but I accept the potential risk in order to improve my sleep — which I consider a foundational aspect of my overall health.

-No, the chiliPAD doesn’t come with a mobile app (only the upgraded Ooler does).
-To control the chiliPAD, you can use the buttons on top of the control unit or the remote control.
+No, the Cube doesn’t come with a mobile app (only the upgraded Ooler does).
+To control the Cube, you can use the buttons on top of the control unit or the remote control.

 You can, but only if you have sufficient space around the control unit to ensure proper airflow and ventilation.
 Otherwise, the company recommends positioning the control unit next to your bed.